the agile way

 Some make rules others obey.

-Agility only controls its own desires
+The agile only controls their own desires

 To hoard, exploit, and compete.